AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/push-notifications/getting-started-push-notification-android/register-mobile-extensions.md

 In this part we will add the code to register the UserProfile,Identity,Lifecycle and Signal extensions.
 These extensions are part of [Mobile Core Extensions](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core).
 We will also need to register the Campaign extension as shown in the code below.

 Open your project in Android studio.
-Delete the entire code in MainApp **except the first line which is your package statement**
+Delete the entire code in MainApp **except the first line which is your package statement**.
 Paste the following code into MainApp

 ```java{.line-numbers}